anbened/HowToDocumentPowerBIDesktopTabularModel/README.md

 ![SQL Server Management Studio](images/ssms.jpg)

-So, you can run some of the queries which I found very useful for the need.
+So, you can run some of the queries which I found very useful for this need.

 ![MDX Query](images/querymdx.jpg)